sffc/splittr/README.md

 The following events are fired on the container element (the one containing the `data-splittr` attribute):

-* "splitterMove" when a splitter is moved (essentially forwarding the mousemove event)
+* "splittrMove" when a splitter is moved (essentially forwarding the mousemove event)
-* "splitterDone" when a splitter is dropped in a new location
+* "splittrDone" when a splitter is dropped in a new location

 Both events have the following properties: